List of Cheers characters: Paul Krapence

 Paul Krapence (Paul Willson) is a bar patron.
 His first episode is "Fools and Their Money" (1985), and his last is the series finale "One for the Road".
 He generally hangs around with Norm and Cliff in the hopes of being included in their activities.
 Most often he is excluded from the Cheers gang's activities, something that upsets him deeply, except for some, which "he insisted" on participating in.
 In "It's Lonely on the Top" (1993), Paul had sex with a drunk Carla Tortelli (Rhea Perlman) offscreen, which she regrets, while he takes pride in it.
 However, Sam Malone (Ted Danson) orders him not to tell anyone about this for everyone's sake.
 In the season 10 episode "The Norm Who Came to Dinner", Norm explains that Paul (years earlier) had been an athlete who had been brought into the bar to try to get him and Cliff into shape, implying that Paul instead conformed to become the frumpy, smoking bar patron we see throughout the show's run.
 It is later revealed that Paul works as a toll booth operator.
 Actor Paul Willson appeared previously in Cheers as Glen (although credited as "Gregg") in "Someone Single, Single Blue" (1983) and as Tom in "Little Sister, Don't Cha" (1983).

-As discovered in "The Show Where Sam Shows Up", an episode of the spin-off Frasier, Paul slept with Sam's fiancée Sheila (Téa Leoni).
+As discovered in "The Show Where Sam Shows Up", an episode of the spin-off Frasier, Paul sleeps with Sam's fiancée Sheila (Téa Leoni).
 However, Sam becomes angrier when he finds out about her and Cliff Clavin (John Ratzenberger), which ends Sam's relationship with her.
-Paul's only Frasier episode that he appears in is "Cheerful Goodbyes" (2002), where he attends Cliff's retirement party only because he lives in the hotel where it is held.
+The only Frasier episode Paul appears in is "Cheerful Goodbyes" (2002), where he attends Cliff's retirement party only because he lives in the hotel where it is held.